gilnam74/vex-sneppet/VEX-for-artists.md

 [![](https://live.staticflickr.com/65535/49912982793_08ba6b08da_o.png)](https://live.staticflickr.com/65535/49912982793_08ba6b08da_o.png)

 ## Blur
-If you don`t like the pattern you get, you can blur it a bit.
+If you don`t like the pattern you get above, you can blur it a bit.
 Drop another wrangle after your checker:

 ```C
 // Get point numbers (closest to current point) in a certain radius to array